MrBMueller/MidGen/README.md

 The Function argument specifies one of the following data sweep shapes:

 - 0: unused
-- 1: linear sweep from Value to Value1 or single event if Value1=Value or if Value1 is not provided
+- 1: linear transition sweep from Value to Value1 or single event if Value1=Value or if Value1 is not provided
-- 2: full swing sinusoid [0 , 2pi] sweep from Value to Value with amplitude = Value1
+- 2: full swing sinusoid [0 , 2pi] sweep from Value to Value with elongation = Value1 (sign determines swing direction)
-- 3: half swing sinusoid [0 , pi] sweep from Value to Value with amplitude = Value1
+- 3: half swing sinusoid [0 , pi] sweep from Value to Value with elongation = Value1 (sign determines swing direction)
 - 4: half sinuoid [-pi/2 , pi/2] transition sweep from Value to Value1
 - 5: sigmoid transition sweep from Value to Value1

 > Remark: If the function argument is provided as a negative number, the data sweep will be inverted.

-The `Centered` argument determines if the `Value` arguments are provided in centered or uncentered format such as:
+The `Centered` argument determines if the `Value` arguments are provided in centered or uncentered format:

-- 0: uncentered - normalized values are provided as [0.0 ...
+- 0: uncentered - normalized values provided as [0.0 ...
 1.0]
-- 1: centered - normalized values are provided as [-1.0 ...
+- 1: centered - normalized values provided as [-1.0 ...
 0.0 ...
 1.0]

-> The centered format makes sense for centered controller types such as pan, balance, pitch-bend, etc. For other controllers such as volume, expression, etc. it makes more sense to use the uncentered format although there is no restriction for one or the other format.
+> The centered format makes especially sense for centered controller types such as pan, balance, pitch-bend, etc. while other controllers such as volume, expression, etc. make more sense in uncentered format representation - although there is no restriction for one or the other format type.

 The following example inserts a MIDI controller 7 (volume) series along the given note.